willswats/nixos-config/docs/utilities/gpg.md

 ssh-add -L
 ```

-Copy all of the output and add it to GitHub [here](https://github.com/settings/ssh/new).
+Copy all of the output and add it to [GitHub](https://github.com/settings/ssh/new).

 Name the key in the following way for clarity: `{host-name}-{date}`, e.g. `will-desktop-2024-06-05`.